DetailCLIP: Injecting Image Details into CLIP's Feature Space: Experiments

 \subsection{Main Result Analysis}

-Before analyzing the retrieval performance, we would like to clarify a point.
-For the cc@10 input type, "single feature" refers to using a single image feature vector to represent the image and performing the retrieval task based on it.
-In this case, details from all patches are merged and injected into a single vector.
-On the other hand, cc@10 input with "non-single features" indicates the use of multiple image feature vectors (one for each patch), which is computationally expensive (refer to the ablation study later) and inconvenient for end-to-end retrieval tasks or other downstream tasks that require a single feature.
-Theoretically, the cc@10 input contains an equal amount of detail information, whether it employs a single feature or multiple features.
-As a result, CLIP with cc@10 (multiple features) should not only serve as a baseline but also be comparable to DetailCLIP with cc@10 input in terms of retrieval performance.
+We clarify two approaches for \textbf{CC}@10 inputs.
+Our \textbf{DetailCLIP} uses a \textbf{"single feature"} approach, where all patch features are fused into one vector.
+In contrast, \textbf{CC}@10 input with "non-single features" indicates the use of multiple image feature vectors (one for each patch), which is computationally expensive and inconvenient for end-to-end retrieval tasks or other downstream tasks.
+Theoretically, both \textbf{CC}@10 input contains an equal amount of detailed information.
+As a result, \textbf{CLIP with cc@10 (multiple features) should not only serve as a baseline but also be comparable to DetailCLIP with cc@10 input} in terms of retrieval performance.